BruceGitHub/minimal-vo/README.md

 # minimal-vo
-Minimal lib to use vo:  immutability, semantic, typed object
+Minimal lib to use vo:  immutability, semantic, typed objects